 Somatic Experiencing

-When You’re Ready for Healing That Includes Your Body and Your Whole Self
+When You’re Ready for Therapy That Includes Your Body

 Online Somatic Experiencing for adults in Florida and Illinois with limited in-person availability in Delray Beach.

-Somatic Experiencing is for people who sense that healing will take more than just talking or learning.
-For many, stress shows up not only emotionally but physically, as tension, fatigue, headaches, digestive issues, or reactions in the body that do not ease no matter how much insight you have gained.
+Somatic Experiencing is a type of somatic therapy for people who sense that healing will take more than just talking or learning.
+For many, stress shows up not only emotionally but physically, as tension, fatigue, headaches, digestive issues, or reactions in the body that don’t ease no matter how much insight you’ve gained.

 Somatic Experiencing helps you work with fight, flight, freeze, and shutdown responses in real time so your brain and body can begin to recognize the difference between past threat and present safety.
-This work includes your body directly in the process, working with the physiology of stress and trauma as it shows up in real time.
-It supports you in building the capacity to stay present, engaged, and grounded in your life, even in the moments that used to pull you into shutdown or overwhelm.
+This work includes your body directly in the process, paying attention to the physiology of stress and trauma as it shows up in the moment and supporting you in feeling more present, engaged, and grounded in your life.

 About Me

-When you’ve lived with trauma or chronic stress, it starts to show up in your body, in your reactions, and in the way you move through life.
-You might shut down, lash out, or avoid things that feel too hard, and then feel guilty or ashamed for how you handled it.
+When you’ve lived with trauma or chronic stress, it often shows up in your body as much as in your thoughts.
+You might shut down, lash out, or avoid what feels too hard, and then feel guilty or ashamed for how you handled it.
+I sit with a lot of people who look put-together on the outside but feel worn down inside.

 What Brings People to Somatic Experiencing Therapy

-• Coping through habits that no longer serve you, such as overworking, substance use, emotional eating, or other patterns that are starting to affect your life
+Coping through habits that no longer serve you, like overworking, substance use, or emotional eating

 What is Somatic Experiencing?

-Somatic Experiencing (SE) is a body-centered approach to healing trauma and chronic stress.
+Somatic Experiencing (SE) is a body-centered form of somatic therapy for healing trauma and chronic stress.
 It supports your nervous system in coming out of survival mode so you can feel more present, capable, and connected in your life.

-Instead of focusing only on thoughts or memories, SE brings attention to what’s happening in your body.
+Instead of focusing only on thoughts or memories, Somatic Experiencing brings attention to what is happening in your body.
 Patterns like tension, bracing, numbness, shutdown, or physical discomfort can show how stress and past experiences are still being held in your physiology.
 By working with these responses gently and at your own pace, your nervous system can begin to experience more flexibility and a stronger sense of safety.

 Rooted in nervous system science and polyvagal-informed understanding, Somatic Experiencing helps you recognize your body’s natural stress responses and relate to them differently.
 The goal is not to force change, but to support healing that builds resilience, steadiness, and more choice in how you move through life.

-If you’ve been living with emotional exhaustion, physical symptoms, or reactions that feel bigger than the moment calls for, Somatic Experiencing offers a path toward deeper healing and integration.
+If you’ve been living with emotional exhaustion, physical symptoms, or reactions that feel bigger than the moment calls for, Somatic Experiencing is a type of somatic therapy that offers a path toward deeper healing and integration.

 What Somatic Experiencing Sessions Are Like